AbdullahSh20/AbdullahSh20/README.md

 ## About Me

-- 🎓 Studying Computer Engineering at Istanbul Technical University.
+- 🎓 BE in Computer Engineering from Istanbul Technical University.
 - 💡 Interested in Computer Vision, Artificial Intelligence, and Robotics.
 - 😺 A cats enthusiast.
-- 🏋️ Gym rat.

 In my free time:

 - 🛠️ I like Working on personal projects.
+- ✈ I enjoy visiting new places.
+- 🏋️ I like working out.
 - ⚽️ I enjoy playing football.
-- 🏊 I Love spending time swimming.
+- 🏊 I love swimming.
-- 🏓 I enjoy playing table tennis.
+- 🌳 I enjoy spending time outdoors.
-- 🥋 I practice martial arts.
 - 🏃‍♂️ I like going on runs.
 ## Connect with Me